WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 21. What are Props in React?

 - Props in React are used to pass data from a parent component to a child component.
 They are essentially a way to pass data and methods down the component tree.
 Props are read-only, meaning that they cannot be modified by the child component.

+## 22. What is children prop?

+- The children prop is a special prop that is used pass children elements to a component.
+It is used to pass elements between components, such as a list of items or a set of nested components.